-The Institute offers two types of in-residence fellowships for the 2018–2019 academic year: Institute Fellowships, a year-long appointment (September–May), and Senior Research Fellowships, a semester-long appointment.
+The Institute offers two types of in-residence fellowships to facilitate the research, completion and/or publication of academic work related to the Society of Jesus.
+Institute Fellowships are a year-long appointment (September–May), and Senior Research Fellowships, a semester-long appointment.

 The Institute provides individual, furnished housing as part of both fellowships.
 An Institute Fellowship includes a stipend of $20,000, and the Senior Research Fellowship includes a stipend of $12,000.
 Additional support for research-related travel during the residency may be available.

 Fellowships include personal office space at the Institute and access to the collections in the University’s libraries and those of the colleges and universities in the Boston consortium.
 Fellows regularly take advantage of the rich Jesuitica collection at Boston College’s Burns Library.